scala-ide/docs/dev/appendix/what-to-work-on.rst

-What to Work on
+What to work on
 ===============

-You probably already know exactly what you’re interested in working on!
+You probably already know exactly what you're interested in working on!
 Whatever you decide to work on, please post a message on the `scala-ide-dev <http://groups.google.com/group/scala-ide-dev>`_ list to see if anyone else is working on anything related and collaborate if possible.